wpmetabox/docsv2/docs/tutorials/create-faqs-page-mb-views.md

 We’ll need these tools:

-* [Meta Box Core Plugin](https://metabox.io/plugins/meta-box-builder/): to have framework to create custom fields;
+* [Meta Box](https://metabox.io/plugins/meta-box-builder/): to have framework to create custom fields;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the back end to create and configure custom fields;
 * [Meta Box Group](https://metabox.io/plugins/meta-box-group/): to group the fields together.
 In this case each couple of question and answer will be set in a group.